 Life on Land

 The United Nations Sustainable Development Goals provide a framework to turn global ambitions into local action.
 Florida International University is ranked No. 12 in the world and No. 3 in the United States for positive impact on Life on Land according to the 2023 Times Higher Education Impact Rankings.
-Our faculty, students and staff are addressing the environmental and economic realities of climate change, protecting and restoring terrestrial ecosystems, and working on the frontlines of conservation across the world’s biodiversity hotspots to save plant and animal species from extinction.
+Our faculty, students and staff are addressing the environmental and economic realities of climate change, protecting and restoring terrestrial ecosystems, and working on the frontlines of conservation to support Life on Land.

 15 Life On Land